-Requirements for the Specialization in Museum Studies
+Requirements for the Minor in Museum Studies

-CIN
+CREDITS

 1. The s student must c complete the following (15 credits):

 a.
 Both of f the fo ollowing courses:

-AL Foundations of Museum Studies
+AL 485 Foundations of Museum Studies

-AL 496 Museum Studies Internship 2 or 3
+AL 496 Museum Studies Internship

 b.
 At leas t three e of the following courses:

 AL 488 Museum Curatorial Practices

-AL 492 Special Topics in Museum Studies 1 to 3
+AL Special Topics in Museum Studies 1 to 3

 AL 494 Museum Exhibitions: Theory and Development 3

 AL 498 Learning in Museums

-Electiv e

-With approval of the undergraduate advisor for Museum Studies, a course selected from a wide range of disciplines may be counted toward the requirements for the Specialization in Museum Studies.
+With approval of the undergraduate advisor for Museum Studies, a course selected from a wide range of disciplines may be counted toward the requirements for the Minor in Museum Studies, including AL 271 and relevant CSUS courses.

-SPECIALIZATION IN RUSSIAN AND EAST EUROPEAN STUDIES
+MINOR IN RUSSIAN AND EURASIAN STUDIES

-The Specialization in Russian and East European Studies, which is administered by the College of Arts and Letters, is available as an elective to students who are enrolled in bachelor's degree programs at Michigan State University.
-With the approval of the department and college that administer the student's degree program, the courses that are used to satisfy the requirements for the specialization may also be used to satisfy the requirements for the bachelor's degree.
+The Minor in Russian and Eurasian Studies, which is administered by the College of Arts and Letters, is available as an elective to students who are enrolled in bachelor's degree programs at Michigan State University.
+With the approval of the department and college that administer the student's degree program, the courses that are used to satisfy the requirements for the minor may also be used to satisfy the requirements for the bachelor's degree.

-The Specialization in Russian and East European Studies is designed to enhance the student's understanding of and appreciation for Russia and the East Central European countries.
-The specialization offers an interdisciplinary, as well as a comparative and cross-cultural, approach to the study of those geographic areas.
+The Minor in Russian and Eurasian Studies is designed to enhance the student's understanding of and appreciation for the regions of the former Soviet Union and Eastern Europe.
+The minor offers an interdisciplinary, as well as a comparative and cross-cultural, approach to the study of the former Soviet Union and Eastern Europe.